wazuh/wazuh-documentation/source/user-manual/files-backup/wazuh-central-components.rst

 Backing up the Wazuh indexer and dashboard
 ------------------------------------------

 #.
-Back up Wazuh indexer certificate and configuration files.
+Back up the Wazuh indexer certificates and configuration files.

    .. code-block:: console